 - 2 cups (8 ounces) shredded mozzarella cheese

 - 1/2 cup grated Parmesan cheese

 - In a large skillet, cook beef over medium heat until no longer pink; drain.
-Add the salsa, beans, vegetables, garlic and seasonings.
-Bring to a boil.
+Add salsa, beans, vegetables and seasonings.
 Reduce heat; cover and simmer for 15 minutes.

 - Spread a fourth of the meat sauce in a greased 13-in. x 9-in. baking dish; top with four noodles.
-Repeat layers once.
-Layer with half of the remaining sauce; sprinkle with half of the cheeses.
+Repeat once.
+Top with half of the remaining sauce and half of the cheeses.
 Layer with the remaining noodles, sauce and cheeses.

 - Cover and bake at 350° for 30 minutes.
 Uncover; bake 15-20 minutes longer or until heated through.
 Let stand for 15 minutes before cutting.
 Yield: 12 servings.

 Reviews forLasagna Corn Carne